IncinX/foundryvtt-farhome/FarhomeFoundryTodo.md

 - [ ] For the roll summary (add text saying +1 from template or something)
 - [ ] Tweak coloring of messages to match the character sheets
 - [ ] Tweak size of icon on character sheets (but not on actor sheet)
-- [ ] Add support for poison/hex effects (and apply it to proficiency and template rolls)
 - [ ] Add support for new user query syntax {{}} in templates or allow a user input tab to items that allow for a customized query syntax, applying to a variable, response type, etc.
   - [ ] This is to support things that need a user response beyond just spell level
 - [ ] Move todo list out to GitHub issues
 - [ ] Add new templates for NPC's that do not add the description to the template by default.

-- [ ] MAJOR: Effects Update
 - [ ] MAJOR: Update farhome to Foundry version 10.0
   - [ ] Fix farhome compatibility warnings for the latest Foundry update
   - [ ] There are package updates and data model warnings all over the place